jbowers85/K_Nearest_Neighbors-kNN/README.md

 This repository is meant to provide an example of implementing a k-Nearest Neighbor algorithm in R.  We will predict the wine quality of both red and white wine!

-**k-Nearest Neighbors**: Uses a similarity measure (distance function) to predict the class of a record using the closest 'n' neighbors.
+**k-Nearest Neighbors**: Uses a similarity measure (distance function) to predict the class of a record using the closest 'k' neighbors.

 ## Getting Started